Connexions/CNXAndroid/README.md

 Dependency
 ==========
-Connexions for Android uses the ActionBarSherlock library: http://actionbarsherlock.com/
+Connexions for Android uses the Android appcompat library